+91 6262 333 777 +91 8050 719 430 [email protected] WhatsApp Locate Us

 How long it takes and what it costs

 An AOP can be set up in 10–15 working days from a complete document set — the bottleneck is typically the inter-member agreement negotiation, which we drive on the client’s behalf with reference to the project.
-PAN allotment is 5–7 working days; TAN is faster.
+PAN allotment typically takes 5–7 working days depending on KYC/DSC verification; TAN issuance is usually quicker.
 Indicative fee depends on the inter-member agreement complexity; we quote on the discovery call.

 FAQ